MI-Akash/ros2_agentic_ai/README.md

 It is not necessary to run agentic_ai from the same device, e.g., PC, but there is no need to run from the dev container.
 Therefore, form this repo downolad the agentic_ai folder or the two python files from there (agent.py and tools.py)

-# Note please put the API key in both agent.py and tools.py
+## Note please put the API key in both agent.py and tools.py
-# For grading the purpose, my API key is provided as a token to the Professor and TA.
+## For grading the purpose, my API key is provided as a token to the Professor and TA.
-# open the agent.py file and place the OpenAI API key.
+## Open the agent.py file and place the OpenAI API key.
 Scroll down and find
 os.environ["OPENAI_API_KEY"] = "place the API key"  # 🔐 Replace with your actual key

-# open the tools.py and place the OpebAI API key.
+## Open the tools.py and place the OpebAI API key.
 Scroll down and find
 os.environ["OPENAI_API_KEY"] = "place the API key"  # Replace with your actual key

 Then run agent.py

-#Or
+# Or

 ``` bash